arielleshipper/donut-toast-engineering-onboarding/for-managers.md

   * Remind the onboarding buddy of new hire’s start date and their responsibilities

 **Day 1/Week 1**
-:black_square_button: Invite the new hire to mandatory Slack channels
+<br> :black_square_button: Invite the new hire to mandatory Slack channels
-:black_square_button: Take new hire to lunch or coffee
+<br> :black_square_button: Take new hire to lunch or coffee
-:black_square_button: Post a welcome message to the new hire in #general and/or #engineering
+<br> :black_square_button: Post a welcome message to the new hire in #general and/or #engineering
-:black_square_button: Introduce new hire to their onboarding buddy
+<br> :black_square_button: Introduce new hire to their onboarding buddy
-:black_square_button: Distribute new hire checklists
+<br> :black_square_button: Distribute new hire checklists

 **30 Days**
-:black_square_button: Congratulate the new hire on their first month via Slack or email
+<br> :black_square_button: Congratulate the new hire on their first month via Slack or email
-:black_square_button: Hold a 1:1 to discuss 30-day goals and collect feedback
+<br> :black_square_button: Hold a 1:1 to discuss 30-day goals and collect feedback
-:black_square_button: Get feedback from onboarding buddy on new hire’s progress
+<br> :black_square_button: Get feedback from onboarding buddy on new hire’s progress

 **60 Days**
-:black_square_button: Congratulate the new hire on 2 months via Slack or email
+<br> :black_square_button: Congratulate the new hire on 2 months via Slack or email
-:black_square_button: Hold a 1:1 to discuss 60-day goals and collect feedback
+<br> :black_square_button: Hold a 1:1 to discuss 60-day goals and collect feedback
-:black_square_button: Get feedback from onboarding buddy on new hire’s progress
+<br> :black_square_button: Get feedback from onboarding buddy on new hire’s progress

 **90 Days**
-:black_square_button: Congratulate the new hire on 3 months via Slack or email
+<br> :black_square_button: Congratulate the new hire on 3 months via Slack or email
-:black_square_button: Hold a 1:1 to discuss 90-day goals and collect feedback
+<br> :black_square_button: Hold a 1:1 to discuss 90-day goals and collect feedback
-:black_square_button: Ask if the new hire would like to be a buddy for future new hires
+<br> :black_square_button: Ask if the new hire would like to be a buddy for future new hires
-:black_square_button: Get feedback from onboarding buddyon new hire’s progress
+<br> :black_square_button: Get feedback from onboarding buddyon new hire’s progress

 **PS: Want to easily share this with your team?
 [Here’s a template in Google Sheets.](https://docs.google.com/spreadsheets/d/1RrRh1KXtxHAsC2_F8MC6w9r0RK_h6HqijwGeUKhSgXQ/edit#gid=0)**